sagemathinc/websocketfs/README.md

 ## Status

 This project is mostly finished.
 See [the todo](./TODO.md).
 All the main functionality and unit testing is done, and the code is in pretty good modern shape.
-We are mainly thinking about ways to enable caching that go beyond what sshfs does, in order to provide better speed for certain applications...
+We are mainly thinking about ways to enable caching that go beyond what sshfs does, in order to provide better speed for certain applications.

 ## Quickstart